Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Results

 In summary, our results suggest that the size of $k$ does not have an influence on inequity.
 This means that if the algorithm amplifies inequity at the top-5\%, it will also amplify inequity at larger top-k\%'s.
 Therefore, increasing the selection pool (larger k) does not improve the representation of minorities.
 This can be explained by the fact that the preferential attachment mechanism disproportionately affects nodes ranking \cite{ghoshal2011ranking}.

-\paragraph{Correlation and feature importance.} We compute the Spearman correlation between inequality and inequity, and conduct a random forest regression to measure the importance of each network property on both inequality and inequity values.
-Results are shown in \Cref{tbl:crossval} for PageRank and Table S1 (in the supplementary material) for WTF.
+\paragraph{Correlation and feature importance.} We compute the Spearman correlation between inequality and inequity, and conduct a random forest regression to measure the importance of each network property on both inequality and inequity values (see Supplementary Appendix A.3 for more details).
+Results are shown in \Cref{tbl:crossval_pagerank} for PageRank and Supplementary Table S2 for WTF.
 We find that inequality and inequity are positively correlated in both global and local regimes.
-In other words, the skewer the rank distribution (i.e., high Gini), the more unfair with either group (i.e., mean error far from zero), and vice versa.
+In other words, the more skewed the rank distribution (i.e., high Gini), the more unfair with either group (i.e., mean error far from zero), and vice versa.
 This correlation is stronger and more significant in PageRank than in WTF.

-Global inequality ($gini$) is mainly explained by both homophily values, whereas global inequity ($me$) is mainly driven by homophily within majorities.
-Local inequality ($gini_k$), on the other hand, is mainly explained by the top-$k\%$ rank, and local inequity ($me_k$) is mainly explained by the homophily within the majority group.
+In terms of feature importance, we find that global inequality ($Gini$) is mainly explained by both homophily values, whereas global inequity ($ME$) is mainly driven by homophily within majorities.
+Local inequality ($Gini_k$), however, is mainly explained by the top-$k\%$ rank, and local inequity ($ME_k$) by the homophily within the majority group.
+Notice that we added the variable $\epsilon$ to verify whether the network-based features are better than random (see Supplementary Appendix A.3 for more details).
+In the case of PageRank, all network-based features perform better than by chance.
+However, randomness seems to be more relevant for explaining rank inequality ($Gini$) in WTF.

-These results are in agreement with what we see in previous figures; Even though majority nodes produce most of the inequality and inequity in the rank, their interplay with minority nodes can change or intensify the direction of bias.
-In fact, both homophily values can explain $75\%$ (49\%) of $gini$, the global inequality in PageRank (WTF), $92\%$ (88\%) of $me$, the global inequity, and $78\%$ (74\%) of $me_k$, the local inequity.
-However, the top-k\% rank together with the homophily within majority nodes explain $84\%$ (86\%) of $gini_k$, the local inequality.
+These results are in agreement with what we see in previous figures; even though majority nodes produce most of the inequality and inequity in the rank, their interplay with minority nodes can change or intensify the direction of bias.
+In fact, both homophily values can explain $75\%$ (49\%) of $Gini$, the global inequality in PageRank (WTF), $92\%$ (88\%) of $ME$, the global inequity, and $78\%$ (74\%) of $ME_k$, the local inequity.
+However, the top-k\% rank together with the homophily within majority nodes explain $84\%$ (86\%) of $Gini_k$, the local inequality.